gohugoio/hugo/content/en/content-management/image-processing/index.md

 {{< new-in "0.104.0" >}}

-`.Colors` returns a slice of hex string with the dominant colors in the image using a simple histogram method.
+`.Colors` returns a slice of hex strings with the dominant colors in the image using a simple histogram method.

 ```go-html-template
 {{ $colors := $image.Colors }}